 Security is very important for sites that use executable scripts such as CGI or PHP scripts.

-The use that you will use will have permission to read and write the content of all sites on the server.
+The user you will use will have the permission to read and write the content of all sites on the server.
 But we want to ensure that only the members of a particular site can read their own site only.

 This is very important because if a site got compromised, the attacker will be able to read all files since the apache user has permission to do that.